 A good brownie needs nothing extra to be amazing.
 Hacking the batter, however, with brownie mix in additions as seemingly extraneous but as totally delicious as olive oil, graham cracker bits, or chocolate mint candies makes a good brownie incredible.
-So here are 11 of our favorite brownie recipes (just in time for National “Have a Brownie” Day on Feb.
-10—not to be confused with plain old Brownie Day on Dec.
-8).
+So here are 12 of our favorite brownie recipes.

 And while all of these brownies more than stand alone, if you feel the urge to be even more extra, almost any of them would be great in our Brownie Parfaits recipe:

 You can also literally gild the lily—er, brownie—by applying some edible gold leaf to the surface while they’re still a little warm:

 But these brownie mix in recipes prove that it’s (mostly) what’s inside that really counts: